bmichals25/localllm/README.md

 ## Features

 - Connect to locally running Ollama instance
+- Choose from any LLM model you have installed in Ollama
 - Chat with LLMs running on your Mac
 - Speech-to-Text input using the Web Speech API
 - Text-to-Speech output for AI responses